NihPat95/Space-Shooter-Unity-/README.md

 # Space-Shooter-Unity-
-A Simple arcade game developed in unity provided with their tutorials
+A Simple arcade game developed in unity